Bachelor of Arts in Psychology, 2013

 Bachelor of Arts in Social and Criminal Justice, 2013

 "Ashford has given me a better outlook on life, and a new confidence."

-Now 38 years old and living in North Platte, NE, Falzarano takes online courses with Ashford, while working full-time running her family's home-based business, as well as looking after four children and her elderly mother.
-"I never thought I would enjoy being a student!" says Falzarano.
+This Seguin, TX resident, who recently moved from North Palette, NE, took online courses at Ashford while working full-time running her family's home-based business, as well as looking after four children and her elderly mother.
+"I never thought I would enjoy being a student!" said Rebecca while still enrolled.
 "I love being able to do my homework and participate in classes whenever I want.
 I can study around my schedule, and with my busy life, that's extremely helpful."

 Life has not always been easy for Rebecca.
 Her first marriage was an abusive one, and her children were removed by the state because of it.
 Despite the deep depression that resulted, she finally got out of that relationship and found a job on her own.
 She met her second husband in 2000, and soon thereafter her kids were returned to her.

 Rebecca soon realized she wanted to counsel and work with other abused women, as well as children, and perhaps profile offenders.
 After her new husband suggested Ashford University, she did some research and decided to enroll as a double major in Ashford’s online Bachelor of Arts in Psychology and Bachelor of Arts in Social and Criminal Justice programs..
 "Ashford has incredible people who are very helpful and understanding.
 No matter what questions I ask, someone knows the answer."